mgagcode/tmi_scripts/docs/source/tmistation_scripts.rst

 * this is a list of ``drivers`` to start when the script it loaded
 * the dot notation is specifying a directory path to the python file to read
+* every script must have a driver.
+A fake driver is available in the case where you don't want/need a real driver, for example, in development of code
 * See :ref:`Drivers`

 tests